We value your privacy

 The advent of Artificial Intelligence in music technology has revolutionized how we interact with pitch.
 AI models can now analyze the audio perception of a listener and generate melodies that adhere to complex harmonic structures.
 Furthermore, AI-driven synthesis can create entirely new musical tones by morphing the pitch and timbre of existing sounds in ways that were previously impossible with traditional oscillators.

 AI has changed pitch work from simple correction into performance shaping.
 Instead of only moving a note to the nearest scale degree, modern tools can preserve phrasing, vibrato, timing, and tone while making pitch editable.
-ACE Studio is a good example of this shift: it lets musicians work from MIDI, lyrics, or recorded audio, then refine the pitch behavior of vocals and instruments with musical control.
+ACE Studio is a good example of this shift: this AI music generator lets musicians work from MIDI, lyrics, or recorded audio, then refine the pitch behavior of vocals and instruments with musical control.

 Using ACE Studio to turn pitch decisions into performances